Historic Lead Gift Puts Facility on Fast-Track

 “Creating an ultramodern, contemporary center for our students is an essential part of providing the 21st century, integrative Jesuit and Catholic educational experience for which Gonzaga has become known,” said Thayne McCulloh, Gonzaga’s president.
 “As we look to the future, we understand what a transformational impact this facility will have for our campus.
 We are so grateful to John Hemmingson for his extraordinary generosity and vision in making this Center a reality for Gonzaga.”

 “It is an honor to be able to help contribute to the continued success of Gonzaga under the wonderful vision and leadership of President McCulloh,” said Hemmingson.
 “Spokane and the entire Pacific Northwest benefit from the impact that Gonzaga has upon this region.
-As the University continues to rise in national prominence, it is the hope of Elena and me that this magnificent Center will become a new gathering place for all Zags.
+As the University continues to rise in national prominence, it my hope that this magnificent Center will become a new gathering place for all Zags.
 This Center is about Gonzaga, its incredible mission, and the support of students who will go out and make a difference in our world.”

 Hemmingson’s gift also funds the opportunity to reimagine how other campus facilities, including the Foley Center Library, are utilized, as some functions and operations are transferred to the new University Center.
 Hemmingson’s ongoing support of athletics as well as Gonzaga’s School of Law, where he endowed the John J. Hemmingson Chair for Civil Liberties, is assured, he said.